boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 > Editor Note: This section is intended to focus on the realization implications of the mappings.
 Will reassess in future versions whether this section should be maintained or moved to {{?I-D.ietf-teas-5g-network-slice-application}}.

-   There are multiple options to map a 5G network slice to IETF Network
+   There are multiple options to map a 5G network slice to RFC XXXX Network
    Slices:

    * 1 to N:
-      A single 5G Network Slice can map to multiple IETF Network Slices (1 to N).
+      A single 5G Network Slice can map to multiple RFC XXXX Network Slices (1 to N).
 One example of such a case is the separation of the 5G Control Plane and User Plane: this use case is represented in {{figure-5}} where a slice (eMBB) is deployed with a separation of User Plane and Control Plane at the TN.

    * N to 1:
-      Multiple 5G Network Slices may rely upon the same IETF Network Slice.
+      Multiple 5G Network Slices may rely upon the same RFC XXXX Network Slice.
 In such a case, the Service Level Agreement (SLA) differentiation of slices would be entirely controlled at 5G Control Plane, for example, with appropriate placement strategies: this use case is represented in